DataCurationNetwork/data-primers/Qualitative Data Curation Primer/qualitative-data-curation-primer.md

 - Data sensitivity -- How sensitive is the data?
 What protections should be in place?
 Can the repository provide the appropriate level of protection to meet relevant legal or regulatory requirements?
 - Persistence -- Will the repository be able to provide a persistent and unique identifier for your data?
 - Preservation -- Some repositories are preservation focused and may require strict compliance with their regulations.
 Are there any format restrictions on what the repository will accept?
 Are there strict metadata standards you must comply with?
 If preservation is crucial, do they have a contingency plan in the event they must suspend service?
 Have they received certification from any national or international agencies?
-- Costs -- Many repositories have a cost-recovery model in place for deposits, particularly for largedatasets.
+- Costs -- Many repositories have a cost-recovery model in place for deposits, particularly for large datasets.
 Does the repository charge for upload or maintenance of the data?
 If so, is there funding vailable to cover these expenses?
 - Access -- Can your data be made openly accessible?
 Do you need to restrict access to part or all of the Data?
 Do you need to add collaborators as “Editors” to the data?
 Do you need to have usage statistics tracked?
 If so, can the repository provide that information?

 In addition to the above requirements, consider how the data and any publication records, such as presentations and articles, will be linked together regardless of where the content is stored.
 If the publisher will store both the data and the publication, consider storing a backup copy of the data in another repository that is publicly available, such as an institutional repository.